What Does a Creative Designer Do?

 Brand identity assets

-In this role, you can expect to help create a brand identity and enhance profitability for your employers.
-You’ll typically work in a team setting and be tasked with generating ideas and artistic concepts.
-For instance, a creative designer might collaborate with an online education platform to create promotional materials.
-In an attempt to draw more parents to the platform, the creative designer might create a printed postcard, social ads, or layout of a digital newsletter.

-As a creative designer, you must be able to take direction, turn concepts into visuals, communicate with clients, and implement feedback to create a final product.
-At times, you may brainstorm and implement your own unique ideas.
-In other instances, you’ll be responsible for building upon others’ ideas.

-A graphic designer is a type of creative designer, but it's just one job that falls under this category.
-While graphic designer and creative designer are sometimes used interchangeably, they aren’t the same.
+A graphic designer is similar to a creative designer, but it's just one job that falls under this category.
+Whilst graphic designer and creative designer are sometimes used interchangeably, they aren’t the same.

-Creative designer is a broad term that describes designers who work with a variety of different mediums in several different industries, including but not limited to graphic design.
+A creative designer is a broad term that describes designers who work with a variety of different mediums in several different industries, including but not limited to graphic design.
 As a graphic designer, you are responsible for creating physical or digital visuals to communicate a specific idea.
-In a creative designer role, you won’t just be tasked with just creating visuals, but often also the ideas, concepts, and innovations of it.
+In a creative designer role, you won’t just be tasked with just creating visuals but often also the ideas, concepts, and innovations of it.

 A creative designer spends a lot of time generating artistic concepts, but there are additional responsibilities that coincide with this job.
 You’ll work directly with clients, create visual assets, and often collaborate with other creatives to finish a project.